ManticoreGamesInc/platform-documentation/src/tutorials/art/modeling_basics.md

 Our pancakes looked like they were undercooked, so I added "**Decal Stains Round 01**" to the top in a brown color to give it a nice crisp on top.
 They're starting to look good.

-!!! info "CORE Tip: To easily place a decal on a surface move your cursor to where you want to place a decal and press <kbd>X</kbd>."
+!!! info "Core Tip: To easily place a decal on a surface move your cursor to where you want to place a decal and press <kbd>X</kbd>."

 ![ModelingBasics](../../img/ModelingBasics/image6.png "Modeling Screenshot"){: .center}